Northeast Pollinator Partnership – a program to educate agricultural service providers about the biology, importance and conservation of wild bees

 Success stories:

-Because our first Module was only just completed we have had limited interface with a few extension educators/consultants that have watched the online recorded version of this Module.
-One extension agent for Applementioned how the knowedge helped enhance the feedback and biological knowledge they could give to their growers when conducting an on farm visit which led to a more engaging conversation with the grower.
+Extension professionals for Apple mentioned how the knowedge helped enhance the feedback and biological knowledge they could give to their growers when conducting an on farm visit which led to a more engaging conversation with the grower.
 Another extension agent who works with grape growers who reviewed a draft of the Habitat Management Module which is currently under development was inspired to re-initiate habitat enhancement discussions with her growers using some of the simple actions that can be taken as well as the empirical research that supports it.

 Assessment of Project Approach and Areas of Further Study:

 Not quite yet at this point.
 We are still tweaking our approach.
 We will be adjusting modules with increased storytelling including field visits that demonstrate 'how to'.
-Expect updates to materials.
+Expect updates to materials through August 2024.

 Information Products